lfost42/grafana-notes/k8s/cka/dumbitguy.md

 <details>

 Step one: We want to edit the config map to remove all references to tls v1.2
-`k edit cm -n nginx-static nginx-config`
+`k -n nginx-static edit cm nginx-config`
 remove TLSv1.2 from SSL protocols (remove from last applied configuration for safety)

 Step 2: We need to get the IP of the service
-`k get svc -n nginx-static`
+`k -n nginx-static get svc`

 We need to add this IP with the host name to /etc/hosts
 `sudo echo 'x.x.x.x ckaquestion.k8s.local' >> /etc/hosts`